AABoyles/bettermath/README.md

 ### Helpers

-One thing I want to avoid is writing any more helpers than necessary.
+If a function can complete its task without additional helpers, it definitely should.
 If you write one, please have a compelling reason (i.e. a mapper or reducer which requires it) and include an explanation in the commit message.

 ### Functions that don't work on Numbers or Arrays of Numbers

 That's not what this library is for.
-Please don't write any.
+Please don't submit pull requests for any.

 ## LICENSE